Charles Seymour, 6th Duke of Somerset: Career

 In 1683, Somerset received an appointment in the royal household of King Charles II and in August 1685 he was appointed Colonel of the Queen Consort's Light Dragoons when James II expanded his army after the Monmouth Rebellion.
 (Note: Commissions were private assets that could be bought, sold or used as an investment and many Colonels played no active military role.)
-However, he fell from favour in 1687 when as Lord of the Bedchamber he refused to escort the newly appointed Papal Nuncio and was deprived of his various offices.
+However, he fell from favour in 1687 when as Lord of the Bedchamber he refused to escort the newly appointed Papal Nuncio, Archbishop Ferdinando d'Adda and was deprived of his various offices.

 At the Glorious Revolution of 1689, he supported the Prince of Orange, who became King William III.
 Having befriended Princess Anne in 1692, he became a favourite of hers after her accession to the throne as Queen Anne (1702–1714), and was appointed by her in 1702 Master of the Horse, a post he held until 1712.
 Finding himself neglected by John Churchill, 1st Duke of Marlborough, he made friends with the Tories, and succeeded in retaining the Queen's confidence, while his wife replaced Sarah Churchill, Duchess of Marlborough as Mistress of the Robes in 1711.
 The Duchess of Somerset became the Queen's closest confidante, causing Jonathan Swift to direct at her a violent satire, The Windsor Prophecy, in which he accused her of murdering her previous husband, Thomas Thynne (died 1682) of Longleat.
 The Duchess retained her influence even after the Queen, following a quarrel, dismissed the Duke as Master of the Horse in 1712.

 In the memorable crisis when Anne was at the point of death, Somerset acted with John Campbell, 2nd Duke of Argyll, Charles Talbot, 1st Duke of Shrewsbury and other Whig nobles who, by insisting on their right to be present in the Privy Council, secured the Hanoverian succession to the Crown.

 He retained the office of Master of the Horse for the first year of the reign of King George I (1714–1727) until 1715, when he was dismissed and retired to private life.

 In 1739, the Duke became a founding governor of the Foundling Hospital in London, the country's first and only children's home for foundlings, after his second wife, Charlotte Finch (1693–1773), became the first to sign the petition to King George II of its founder Captain Thomas Coram.

 The Duke died at Petworth on 2 December 1748.